As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 By looking at examples of wine fridge expenses, you can more efficiently decide what type of wine fridge is best for you and if you should make the investment in one!

-Before we can explain the key examples when wine fridges are expensive to run, we have to quickly understand the two types of wine fridge technologies that are used.
+Before we can explain the key examples of when wine fridges are expensive to run, we have to understand the two types of wine fridge technologies that are used.

 There are two primary types of wine fridge technologies: thermoelectric and compressor.
 Each is used for specific purposes depending on the type and amount of wine that you have.

 Thermoelectric technology uses a fan to keep the temperature of the wine below room temperature.
 It essentially sucks the hot air out of the fridge to keep the bottles cool.